Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Methods

-1. \textit{State space reconstruction}.
+State space reconstruction.
 We first reconstruct the state spaces $M_X$ and $M_Y$ based on $X$ and $Y$, respectively.
 Recognizing that congestion periods vary across locations and are spatially propagated \citep{kumar2021applications}, we focus on the most congested period for each BVCell.
 This ensures that the reconstructed state space captures local spatial interactions under specific temporal conditions.
 In addition, as traffic patterns differ significantly between workdays and rest days, we separately consider these two scenarios.
-For BVCell $\mathbf{s}$, we identify its most congested time $t_s$ and reconstruct its state space under this period.
+For BVCell $s$, we identify its most congested time $t_s$ and reconstruct its state space under this period.
+Given an embedding dimension $E$, the embedding vector for $\mathbf{X}{(s, t_s)}$ is defined as: